 Suki Time Thai Kitchen

-Suki Time Thai Kitchen has become our go-to restaurant for Thai delivery since moving to California.
+Suki Time Thai Kitchen became our go-to restaurant for Thai delivery after moving to California.

 The Thai Iced Tea is always a favorite and photographed above is their BBQ Pork with Tiger Sauce, Chicken Fried Rice, Kua Gai (stir-fried flat rice noodles with egg, chicken, carrots, green onions, and bean sprouts), Summer Roll, Fried Dumplings (with ground chicken and mixed vegetables), and Thai Ice Coffee.